 9. I obsess over certain topics.
 Examples: insects, flowers, plants, trees, animals (in other words, pretty much anything in the natural world); religion; life; philosophy; psychology; photography; art.
 I’m a “Jack of all trades, master of none.”
 But try to get me to take an interest in something I have no interest in and forget it.
 My eyes gloss over, and I’m lost in my imagination in seconds.

 A quick update: I couldn’t bring myself to write a blog post about this yet, even more than a year later as of this update.
 This broke my heart.
-Our sweet girl, Dasha, was euthanized on January 11, 2016 due to an illness that caused her kidneys to shut down.
+My sweet girl, Dasha, was euthanized on January 11, 2016 due to an illness that caused her kidneys to shut down.
 The pain and sorrow of losing a pet, a cherished family member such as Dasha, is truly a great loss.
 She will be dearly missed and forever hold a special place in my heart and soul.

 Rest in peace, Dasha — September 2006 – January 11, 2016.
 All my love.

-So… we’re down to 4.
+So… I’m down to 4.
 Kat was born sometime between October and December 2005.
 Sasha (Dasha’s sister) was born around September 2006.
 Moses was born in April 2000.
 And Sierra was born in May 2001.

 More photos of our fur kids are located in my Pet Photography set on Flickr.